cad-anaizat/cs-generic-nongeneric-interfaces/README.md

 ---

+## Learning Objectives
+After completing this module, you'll be able to:
+* Distinguish between generic IEnumerable<T> and non-generic IEnumerable interfaces and explain why both must be implemented in custom collections.
+* Create and control enumerators manually using MoveNext(), Current, and proper disposal patterns.
+* Implement proper resource management for enumerators using 'using' statements and understanding automatic disposal in foreach loops.
+* Identify performance implications of multiple enumeration versus single materialization in LINQ operations.
+* Debug common enumerator usage errors including premature Current access and missing disposal.
+* Compare sequential enumeration patterns with random access indexing and select appropriate approaches for different collection types.
+* Apply enumerator concepts to build memory-efficient data processing solutions for cloud applications.

+---

 ## 🎯 Executive Summary
 **Core Focus:** Understanding the architectural relationship between generic and non-generic collection interfaces in C#.
 This module covers why .NET requires implementing both `IEnumerable<T>` and `IEnumerable`, how enumerators provide controlled iteration, and the performance implications for cloud applications. **Key Professional Insight:** Mastering these patterns is essential for building scalable, memory-efficient applications that integrate seamlessly with LINQ and foreach operations.